RELEVANT CHAPTERS

 An authorised person is someone who is:

-- authorised under MCA 2005 to make personal welfare decisions for the individual (i.e. holds a valid Lasting Power of Attorney granted by the individual before their loss of capacity and registered with the Office of the Public Guardian or a Court of Protection appointed deputy); or
+- authorised under MCA 2005 to make personal welfare decisions for the individual (i.e. holds a valid Lasting Power of Attorney granted by the person before their loss of capacity and registered with the Office of the Public Guardian or a Court of Protection appointed deputy); or

-- not formally authorised under the MCA 2005 and there is no other MCA 2005 authorised person, but CMBC determines that they are a suitable person to receive and manage the direct payment on the individual’s behalf.
+- not formally authorised under the MCA 2005 and there is no other MCA 2005 authorised person, but CMBC determines that they are a suitable person to receive and manage the direct payment on the adult’s behalf.

 In order to determine who is a suitable person to undertake the role of authorised person, CMBC will consider all relevant circumstances on a case by-case basis.